-INCISIVE INSIGHT services more efficient, our city services less costly, and even our highway traffic more tolerable and less dangerous.
 Collectively, I call these the "promises of accountability" and they are central to this new Age of Accountability.

-What is significant about the current obsession with accountability is not the promises it has generated, but the fact that they are rooted in beliefs - strongly held beliefs, but beliefs nonetheless - and little more.
+What is significant about the current obsession with accountability is not the promises it has generated, but the fact that they are rooted in beliefs-strongly held beliefs, but beliefs nonetheless-and little more.
 What I find interesting and most disturbing in all this, is that we have come to the Age of Accountability relying so much on blind commitment to untested assumptions, and so little on our proven capacity to inform ourselves of the nature and implications of our choices.
 Our decision to rely on powerful beliefs rather than knowledge is all the more frustrating because it is endangering the very foundations of modern governance that we are intent on improving.

-Danger of perverse behaviour This call for greater knowledge about the promises of accountability will be met with skepticism in political, administrative and corporate circles where the belief in those promises is deeply and firmly rooted.
+This call for greater knowledge about the promises of accountability will be met with skepticism in political, administrative and corporate circles where the belief in those promises is deeply and firmly rooted.
 It is the "conventional wisdom", the "common sense" of today's approach to management.

-That said, such a commitment to an unframed and untested set of beliefs is unwise at best, for these promises have proven dangerously powerful when put in action and can generate costly consequences, not merely in terms of time and other wasted resources, but in the distortions and perverse behaviour they produce.
+That said, such a commitment to an unframed and untested set of beliefs is unwise at best, for these promises have proven dangerously powerful when put in action and can generate costly consequences, not merely in terms of time and other wasted resources, but in the distortions and perverse behavior they produce.

 My intent is not to challenge or question the basic relevance of accountability to governance.
-Quite the contrary, my argument is premised on the observation that accountability is in fact a core - if not THE CORE - defining characteristic of modern governance.
+Quite the contrary, my argument is premised on the observation that accountability is in fact a core-if not THE CORE-defining characteristic of modern governance.
 But not all forms of accountability are alike, and the accountability of governance is not the same as the accountability of managerialism which is the subject of my criticism.
-What is accountability?